 Carnivorous plants have a variety of methods to get prey: pitfall traps (like the pitcher plant), snap traps (like venus flytraps) and flypaper traps (like sundews) are just a few.
 In North America there are 10 known species in the genus Sarracenia, the pitcher plants.
 Sarracenia purpurea is probably the most common.

 According to the International Carnivorous Plant Society, pitcher plants of the genus Sarracenia are located in the eastern United States, from the southeast and along the coastline up through British Columbia.

 Pitcher plants are mostly found in bogs, often in the wettest sections.
 Although they don't require acidic soil, they are well-adapted to nutrient-poor and acidic dirt.
 They live in areas that are prone to fires, and can survive fire under some circumstances.

 Pitcher plants resemble their name: they look like pitchers.
 Inside the elongated structure is a pool of water.
 Decaying insects that have been trapped inside, along with nectar from the "lid," attract flies, beetles, butterflies and other insects to the plant.
 The plant's flowers are the color of raw meat, which further serves to attract flies.

-While pitcher plants make lovely houseplants, it's not a good idea to harvest them from the wild since some species have become extinct this way.
-Instead, get them through a nursery.
-They are best-suited to bog gardens and indoor terrariums, and they require sunlight and a mildly acidic soil.
+While pitcher plants are popular houseplants, it is not a good idea to harvest them from the wild because some species have become extinct this way.
+Instead, obtain them through a nursery.
+They are best-suited to bog gardens and indoor terrariums, and they require sunlight and mildly acidic soil.